Belarus in the Eurovision Song Contest 2015: Background

-The Belarusian national broadcaster, National State Television and Radio Company of the Republic of Belarus (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
+The Belarusian national broadcaster, Belarusian Television and Radio Company (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
 The broadcaster has used both internal selections and national finals to select the Belarusian entry for Eurovision in the past.
 Since 2012, BTRC has organised a national final in order to choose Belarus' entry, a selection procedure that continued for their 2015 entry.

 Before Eurovision

 National final

 The Belarusian national final took place on 26 December 2014.
 Fifteen songs participated in the competition and the winner was selected through a jury and a public televote.
 The show was broadcast on Belarus 1 and Belarus 24 as well as online via the broadcaster's official website tvr.by and the Eurovision Song Contest's official website eurovision.tv.

 Competing entries

 Artists and composers were able to submit their applications and entries to the broadcaster between 21 October 2014 and 21 November 2014.
 At the closing of the deadline, over 110 entries were received by the broadcaster.
 Auditions were held on 4 and 5 December 2014 at the BTRC "600 Metrov" studio where a jury panel was tasked with selecting up to fifteen entries from the 89 attendees to proceed to the televised national final.
 The auditions were webcast online at the official BTRC website.
 The jury consisted of Vasily Rainchik (musician/composer), Alexander Tikhanovich (singer), Elena Treshchinskaya (head of the radio station "Radius FM"), Olga Ryzhikova (television host), Evgeniy Papkovich (executive producer of the BTRC channel Belarus 1), Andrey Kholodinskiy (music editor at the radio station "Radio-Roks") and Marianna Drabovich (head of the Department of Arts, Ministry of Culture of the Republic of Belarus).
 Fifteen finalists were selected and announced on 5 December 2014 during BTRC's programme Panorama.